2018–19 Oklahoma Sooners women's basketball team

-The 2018–19 Oklahoma Sooners women's basketball team represents the University of Oklahoma in the 2018–19 NCAA Division I women's basketball season.
-The Sooners are led by Sherri Coale in her twenty-third season.
-The team plays its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
+The 2018–19 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2018–19 NCAA Division I women's basketball season.
+The Sooners were led by Sherri Coale in her twenty-third season.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 8–22, 4–14 in Big 12 play to finish in a tie for eighth place.
 They lost in the first round of the Big 12 women's tournament to Texas Tech.
 They missed the postseason tournament for the first time since 1998 and their first losing season in 21 years.